 Year-round park staff are ready to answer your questions and help you spot Gray whales at the Whale Watching Center in Depoe Bay.
 Perched on the seawall, the center provides expansive ocean views and educational displays about whales and marine life.
-The Whale Watching Center is currently CLOSED.

 Explore on your own: Use the map below to find a great place to look for these amazing ocean giants.
 Download our whale watching brochure to learn out about whale swimming patterns and habits, such as breaching, spyhopping and diving.